keecharles/OB-Base/README.md

 Hi

 A Postgraduate student of Agricultural and Biological Engineers here.
-I've been working on my workflow nearly a year.
+I've been working on my knowledgement nearly a year.